tayyab011/loan-tracking-system-client/README.md

+Loan Management System

-This project is a complete MERN-based loan management platform designed to simplify loan browsing, application handling, and administrative control.
-The system provides separate functionalities for users, managers, and admins, ensuring a smooth and secure experience for all roles.
+This project is a full-stack MERN-based Loan Management System designed to handle everything from loan browsing to application processing in a structured and secure way.
+The goal of this system is to make loan-related tasks easier for users and provide managers/admins with clear tools to manage loans, applications, and user access.
+The interface is clean, responsive, and focused on delivering a smooth experience across all devices.

 Live URL: https://loan-tracking-system.netlify.app

-The platform allows users to explore available loans, check details, submit loan applications, track application progress, and manage their profiles.
-Managers can add new loans, update existing ones, approve or reject applications, verify payments, and manage loan visibility on the home page.
-Admins have full control over users, including role assignment and suspension functionality to restrict account access when required.

-Key features include role-based authentication, loan filtering, home page loan showcasing, form validation, real-time updates using React Query, secure API handling through protected routes, and an intuitive, responsive interface built with Tailwind and DaisyUI.
-Suspended users are blocked from logging in, whether via email/password or social login, ensuring proper access control.
-The system also includes EMI details, required documents, image uploads, timestamps, and complete application tracking.
+The platform is divided into three major roles—User, Manager, and Admin.
+Users can explore different loan categories, check details, calculate interest, and submit loan applications through a fully validated form.
+Every application records the borrower’s information, selected loan details, income, purpose, and timestamp.
+A user can track their application status and payment status, which updates in real time.

+Managers can create new loans with details like title, category, interest rate, maximum limit, EMI plans, required documents, images, and a visibility toggle for showing loans on the home page.
+Managers also review loan applications and approve or reject them based on eligibility.
+Application fee verification and handling is also included.

+Admins have control over user accounts, including assigning roles and suspending users.
+When a user is suspended, login access is blocked for both email/password and Google login.
+This ensures proper security and prevents unauthorized access.

+The system uses secure API handling with JWT, Axios interceptors, and protected routes.
+React Query keeps the UI updated without page reloads.
+All forms include proper validation, error handling, and instant feedback.
+The backend is built with Express and MongoDB, following a clean structure for controllers, routes, and middleware.

+Key Features

+Role-based authentication (User, Manager, Admin)

+Loan creation and management with detailed fields

+Loan application form with validation and live error handling

+Application status tracking and payment status handling

+Suspended users are fully restricted from logging in

+Home page loan visibility toggle

+Pagination, filtering, and search for large data sets

+Secure backend protected with JWT and middleware

+Real-time updates with React Query

+Responsive UI using Tailwind CSS and DaisyUI

+Firebase authentication with Google and email/password

+Image upload support and timestamped loan creation

+NPM Packages Used

-This project uses several npm packages, including React Router, React Hook Form, Axios, React Query, SweetAlert2, Firebase Authentication, JWT, Express, MongoDB, Cors, Dotenv, and others essential for building a full-stack production application.
+React Router, React Hook Form, Axios, @tanstack/react-query, Firebase, SweetAlert2, React Icons, Tailwind CSS, DaisyUI, Express, MongoDB, JSONwebtoken, Cors, Dotenv, and a few additional utilities required for building the project.